Kalukwo/nextwork-cicd-project-documentation/README.md

 ### 📄 Infrastructure as Code (Not Implemented)
 - **AWS CloudFormation**: This was the focus of **Day 6** in the challenge.
 It was intended to automate infrastructure provisioning.
 This day was skipped due to it being part of a premium-only section.

 ---

-## 📚 Contents of This Repo

-- `architecture-complete.png`: Visual overview of the pipeline and deployment flow
-- `day1-day7-notes.md`: Notes, command references, and code snippets from each day's task
-- `troubleshooting.md`: Common issues faced during the challenge and how they were resolved
-- `links.md`: Reference links to official AWS docs and tutorials

----